KingArnaiz/servier/README.md

 Using the `--target_weights` argument followed by a list of numbers equal in length to the number of tasks in multitask training, different tasks can be given more weight in parameter updates during training.
 For instance, in a multitask training with two tasks, the argument `--target_weights 1 2` would give the second task twice as much weight in model parameter updates.
 Provided weights must be non-negative.
 Values are normalized to make the average weight equal 1.
 Target weights are not used with the validation set for the determination of early stopping or in evaluation of the test set.

 Using the `--data_weights_path` argument followed by a path to a data file containing weights will allow each individual datapoint in the training data to be given different weight in parameter updates.
 Formatting of this file is similar to provided features CSV files: they should contain only a single column with one header row and a numerical value in each row that corresponds to the order of datapoints provided with `--data_path`.
 Data weights should not be provided for validation or test sets if they are provided through the arguments `--separate_test_path` or `--separate_val_path`.
 Provided weights must be non-negative.
 Values are normalized to make the average weight equal 1.
 Data weights are not used with the validation set for the determination of early stopping or in evaluation of the test set.

-### Caching

-By default, the molecule objects created from each SMILES string are cached for all dataset sizes, and the graph objects created from each molecule object are cached for datasets up to 10000 molecules.
-If memory permits, you may use the keyword `--cache_cutoff inf` to set this cutoff from 10000 to infinity to always keep the generated graphs in cache (or to another integer value for custom behavior).
-This may speed up training (depending on the dataset size, molecule size, number of epochs and GPU support), since the graphs do not need to be recreated each epoch, but increases memory usage considerably.
-Below the cutoff, graphs are created sequentially in the first epoch.
-Above the cutoff, graphs are created in parallel (on `--num_workers <int>` workers) for each epoch.
-If training on a GPU, training without caching and creating graphs on the fly in parallel is often preferable.
-On CPU, training with caching if often preferable for medium-sized datasets and a very low number of CPUs.
-If a very large dataset causes memory issues, you might turn off caching even of the molecule objects via the commands `--no_cache_mol` to reduce memory usage further.

 ## Predicting